 top of page

 In a recent article, The Stanford Social Innovation Review said “Being motivated to make a difference for participants is not the same thing as placing participants at the center of managing and leading.
 This distinction is critical because placing participants at the center requires rethinking how they are affected by the management of these organizations, not simply by the social change strategies adopted or the programs delivered.”
-But how do you do that?
-How do you place your beneficiaries at the center of how you manage your organization?
-In this blog, we will discuss three proven strategies for placing your beneficiaries at the center of all you do:

 1. Include the feedback of on-the-ground experts in your program design.

-3. Aligning organizational goals with individual outcomes.
+3. Aligning organizational impact goals with individual outcomes.

 Every community, demographic, and at-risk population has their own specific needs and challenges.
 Though some barriers to progress exist at a national or state level, others vary from city to city and even neighborhood to neighborhood.
 Understanding these unique circumstances is critical to developing programs that create a positive impact.